HL7/fhir-shorthand/input/pagecontent/reference.md

 | D | D | Draft element |
 {: .grid }

-FHIR also defines I and NE flags.
-These are not supported by FSH, since they are derived from other information.
+FHIR also defines I and NE flags, representing elements affected by constraints, and elements that cannot have extensions, respectively.
+These flags are not directly supported in flag syntax, since the I flag is determined by the actual inclusion of [invariants](#invariant-rules), and NE flags apply only to infrastructural elements in base resources.
+These flags can be set using [caret syntax](#structure-definition-escape-paths), if needed.

 The following syntax can be used to assigning flags: